hav4ik/hav4ik.github.io/content/posts/improving-deepseek/index.md

 > **AIME 2025 I, problem 13.** Alex divides a disk into four quadrants with two perpendicular diameters intersecting at the center of the disk.
 He draws \( 25 \) more lines segments through the disk, drawing each segment by selecting two points at random on the perimeter of the disk in different quadrants and connecting those two points.
 Find the expected number of regions into which these \( 27 \) line segments divide the disk.

 *Please pause here for at least 5 minutes.
 Grab a pen and paper &mdash; try solving it!
 This fun little problem has more subtlety than it seems 😜.
-The correct human and AI solutions are included at the end of this post.*
+Answer is provided at the end of this blog post.*

 Due to their complexity, AIME problems have become a standard hard benchmark for LLM reasoning.
 Just a year ago, any improvement on AIME 2024 performance would make headlines.
 The best open-weight models, like [DeepSeek Math](https://arxiv.org/abs/2402.03300), could only score 3% &mdash; or 10% with external tools.
 High-quality human-written solutions are scarce online, and for a while, it felt like real progress in mathematical reasoning would require hundreds of thousands (if not millions) of dollars to produce a usable dataset.